ethersphere/bee-docs/docs/installation/bee-clef.md

   </TabItem>
 </Tabs>

-When Bee-clef first starts, you should see something very similar to the following:
+When Bee Clef first starts, you should see something very similar to the following:
 ```log
 Feb 21 19:52:43 comp-name systemd[1]: Started Bee Clef.
 Feb 21 19:52:43 comp-name bee-clef-service[494678]: WARNING!